receevi/receevi/README.md

 ## Work done so far
 - Login with admin user working
 - Contacts list just like in whatsapp web
+- Can receive text message
-- Text message is visible (Other messsage types are yet to be done)
+- Can send text message (Other messsage types are yet to be done)
 ![alt text](images/message.png)

 ## Roadmap